Last updated on December 27th, 2022 at 12:43 am

-A free knitting pattern to make a hat with beanie styling and ear flaps.
+A free knitting pattern to make a knitted beanie hat with ear flaps in a Ma Cobb style.

 Use 6.5 mm needles with bulky/chunky yarn

 Original hat uses dark orange and dark yellow yarn for the body, and a burnt red-orange color for the ear flaps.

 I suspect Ma Cobb was the frugal type and merely chose colours from leftover yarn in her stash but if you really care about accuracy to the original (a hat worn by Jayne, a character in the short-lived Firefly series), check out the other patterns online for colour suggestions specific to yarn brands.